Advances in research, treatment and prevention of heart and kidney diseases

 Session 4.
 The BSH Lecture: Cardiac amyloidosis

-Chair: Ms Carys Barton, Heart Failure Nurse Consultant, Imperial NHS Foundation Trust (TBC)
+Chair: Ms Carys Barton, Heart Failure Nurse Consultant, Imperial NHS Foundation Trust

 14.40 Discussion